-BOSTON.
 A US federal appeals court in California is rethinking its decision to allow Spain to be sued in the US by an American citizen in a Nazi loot claim.
 Elderly San Diego resident Claude Cassirer wants to recover an 1897 Pissarro painting, Rue Saint Honoré—Afternoon, Rain Effect, which he says his grandmother lost to a Nazi art dealer as she fled Germany in 1939.
-The painting was part of the collection of Baron Hans-Heinrich Thyssen-Bornemysza of Switzerland, which was bought in its entirety, using funds provided by Spain, by the Thyssen-Bornemysza Collection Foundation in 1993.
+The Spanish government bought the painting as part of its purchase of the Baron Hans-Heinrich Thyssen-Bornemisza collection in 1993.
 It has been on display at Madrid’s Thyssen-Bornemisza Museum since then.

 The court ruled in September 2009 that Cassirer could continue his lawsuit, first filed in 2005, against the Spanish museum.
 But in late December a decision was made to reconsider the ruling, after a majority vote of the judges of the Ninth Circuit Court of Appeals in San Francisco.